1numco/CursedWordsTGBot/README.md

 # CursedWordsTGBot
-Telegram Bot that detects cursed words and send warning to user in chat
+Telegram Bot that detects cursed words and send warning to user in chat.